Frieze matrices and infinite frieze patterns with coefficients: Introduction

 \section{Introduction}

 A frieze pattern is an arrangement of numbers that classically starts with a row of zeros followed by a row of ones and ends with a row of ones followed by a row of zeros, and such that every diamond formed by neighbouring entries satisfies the so-called ``diamond rule''.
 These arrangements were introduced by Coxeter in \cite{C} and studied by Conway and Coxeter in \cite{CC1,CC2}.
-These arrangements are actively studied in connection to cluster theory.
-In the setting of cluster algebras, the notion of a frieze pattern can be generalized, in particular to infinite friezes (as in \cite{BPM}) or friezes with coefficients (as in \cite{CHJ}).
+Lately, friezes have been actively studied in connection to cluster theory, in such a way that the entries of the frieze are interpreted as the cluster variable of a cluster algebra of type $A$.
+In this setting the notion of a frieze pattern can be generalized, in particular to infinite friezes (as in \cite{BPM}) or friezes with coefficients (as in \cite{CHJ}).

-The study of symmetric matrices arising from finite friezes was firstly developed in \cite{BroCI}.
-Their main result is a formula for the determinant of a symmetric matrix whose entries come from a finite frieze pattern of integers.
+The study of symmetric matrices arising from finite frieze patterns was firstly developed in \cite{BroCI}.
+The main result is a formula for the determinant of a symmetric matrix whose entries form a fundamental region of a finite frieze pattern of positive integers.
 See Corollary \ref{Cor:Theorem Conway-Coxeter} for details.
-Afterwards, Baur and Marsh proposed in \cite{BM} a new interpretation of this result for symmetric matrices whose entries are cluster variables of a cluster algebra of type $A$.
-In \cite{B} the author asks for an analogous formula for the determinant of a matrix whose entries are cluster variables of a cluster algebra of type $D$.
+Afterwards, Baur and Marsh proposed in \cite{BM} a new interpretation drawing upon the cluster algebra setting, and considering a symmetric matrix whose lower part is a fundamental region of a finite frieze pattern with coefficients.
+In \cite{B} the author asks for an analogous formula for the determinant of a matrix whose entries are cluster variables of a cluster algebra of type $D$, which was provided by Lampe in {\cite[Theorem 3.6]{Lam}}.

-In this work we prove that an analogous formula works for a general symmetric matrix $M$ with entries fulfilling the diamond rule (see Theorem \ref{Theo: Determinant}).
-We do this by studying an upper triangular matrix $T_M$ that is equivalent to $M$.
-In Section \ref{0-friezes} we see how this upper triangular matrix lead us naturally to study a new type of arrangements whose entries fulfill a relation that we call ``zero diamond rule''.
+In this work we provide a new proof of {\cite[Theorem 2.1]{BM}} using a different approach, dropping the use of triangulations.
+For a symmetric matrix $M$, our main strategy to prove Theorem \ref{Theo: Determinant} is to study an upper triangular matrix $T_M$ which is equivalent to $M$, and reduce the computation of $det(M)$ to that of the determinant of $T_M$.

+After our preprint has been posted, work of Holm and J\o rgensen has appeared which includes a more general result, implying Baur-Marsh's frieze determinant, see~\cite[Section 4.3]{HJ}.

+The structure of this paper is as follows.
+In Section \ref{SecTh} we define frieze matrices and we enunciate the main results, giving the proof of our main result, Theorem \ref{Theo: Determinant}.
+We finish this section showing two identities fulfilled by the entries of the matrices that we study.
+Some results of Section \ref{SecTh} are left to be proved in Appendix \ref{SecProof} in order to ease the reading; thence, Appendix \ref{SecProof} is a section primarily intended to contain demonstrations left in Section \ref{SecTh}, together with some lemmas needed for this purpose.
+The reader is warned that in some proofs of Section \ref{SecTh} the author may use results from Appendix \ref{SecProof}.